In part 1 we saw a simple implementation of a linked list, but it only works with a particular structure:

 return list;

-And of course all the tests pass.
+And of course all the tests still pass.

 Conclusion